ninjarob/Apocalypse-VI-Web-and-Crawler/docs/game/player-actions.md

 **Syntax:** `ask <person> <message>`
 **Description:** Asks a question to another player or NPC.

+**Note:** Very few NPCs respond to the `ask` command.
+Most NPCs in Apocalypse VI are functional (merchants, enemies) rather than conversational.
+For interactive NPCs that do respond, their responses are typically limited to specific keywords or quest-related topics.

 ### barter
 **Syntax:** `barter <item> for <item>`
 **Description:** Trade items with NPCs or players.